Gathering Diagnostics from Software Event Broker Containers

 --no-container specifies do not attempt to run gather-diagnostics-host inside the container.

 --core-host-path pattern specifies the path to core files to be used as regex.
-This script will capture all files on the host matching pattern.
+This script captures all files on the host matching pattern.

 -V specifies to increase output verbosity.